Science tourism

-Science tourism is a travel topic grouping scientific attractions.
+List of places for scientific tourism is a list of notable scientific places to visit worldwide.
 It covers interests in visiting and exploring scientific landmarks, including museums, laboratories, observatories and universities.

 It also includes visits to see events of scientific interest, such as solar eclipses.
 A laboratory is a workplace and many have ongoing scientific research.
 They may not be open to the general public, or may only offer occasional special opportunities for public access.
 Many observatories are open to the public at regular hours, and have tours showcasing their astronomical research.